google/tachometer/README.md

 we have also ruled out that B is slower than A by more than 10%, so we stop sampling.
-Note that we still don't know which is *absolutely* faster, we just know that whatever the difference is, it is neither faster nor slower than 10% (and if we did want to know, we could add `0` to our boundaries).
+Note that we still don't know which is *absolutely* faster, we just know that whatever the difference is, it is neither faster nor slower than 10% (and if we did want to know, we could add `0` to our targets).

-Note that, if the actual difference is very close to a boundary, then it is likely that the precision stopping condition will never be met, and the timeout will expire.
+Note that, if the actual difference is very close to a target, then it is likely that the precision stopping condition will never be met, and the timeout will expire.